International MS Student Admissions

 The Leeds School of Business values applications from international candidates.
 The cultural diversity and perspectives that international students bring to the program enriches the experience for all of our graduate students.
 We will evaluate candidates from outside the US using the same criteria used for domestic applicants.
 However, some additional information is required to complete the application for international candidates.

 For admission consideration, we request that you upload unofficial transcripts from all post-secondary education (including community colleges, study abroad, summer sessions, and extension programs) in the application.
-These unofficial transcripts must be complete (including all courses), include grades, marksheets, and be issued in the original language and be accompanied by certified English translations when applicable.
-If you are offered admission, one official transcript for each university attended will be required prior to your enrollment in the first term.
-We do not accept or review third-party evaluations such as WES, ECE, etc.
+These unofficial transcripts must be complete (including all courses), include grades or marksheets, be issued in their original language and be accompanied by a certified English translation when applicable.

-*Official Non-US transcripts/foreign transcripts should be sent electronically, directly from the institution to intlgrad@colorado.edu.
+*Official Non-US transcripts/foreign transcripts should be sent electronically, directly from the awarding institution to intlgrad@colorado.edu.
 We can accept signed and sealed transcripts as well.
 Should you have questions, please contact us at Leedsgrad@colorado.edu.
-If you need to physically mail them, please mail your official documents to us at the following address with "Attention Leeds Graduate Admissions"
+If you need to physically mail them, please mail your official documents to us at the following address with "Attention: Leeds Graduate Admissions"

 Overnight/Express Mailing Address (DHL, UPS, FedEx):